A warm welcome

 Most fundamentally, this kind of creative inner work can provide a profound support for your development, growth and maturation as a person.
 It is a way you can begin to bring all of yourself - heart and mind, body and soul - back together into a more harmonious whole.

-As a result, many people have found that working with a psychotherapist is a rich and life-changing experience, a journey that can be challenging and painful, but is often rewarding, and sometimes even magical.
+As a result, many people have found that working with a psychotherapist is a rich and life-changing experience, a journey that can be challenging and painful, but is often rewarding, and can even become magical.

 E M Forster